Phauthentic/phpunit-execution-timing-extension/README.md

 - Displays a summary of the slowest tests after test execution
 - Configurable number of slowest tests to display
 - Optional per-test timing output
+- Color-coded output based on configurable thresholds (yellow for warnings, red for danger)
 - Aligned column formatting for easy reading
 - Compatible with PHPUnit 10, 11, and 12